 Towards the analytical descriptions it is important to note that other periodic functions can be used as the ITD readout curves.
-In [Toth et al., 2018] we have compared the Sine function with the circular beta density, circular normal density, and other alternative functions.
+In [Toth et al.(2018)Toth, Marsalek, and Pokora] we have compared the Sine function with the circular beta density, and other alternative functions.
 To impose periodic and infinite boundaries to the problem, regular normal density and circular normal density have been used and tested in previous versions of our model.
 No differences between these densities with proper parameters have been shown by common statistical tests when testing differences between two probability densities, ibidem.

-[Franken et al., 2014] use recorded spike trains of several nuclei in the MSO neural circuit to demonstrate that coincidence detection is an essential part of the neuronal arithmetic executed by the neural circuit.
+[Franken et al.(2014)Franken, Bremen, and Joris] use recorded spike trains of several nuclei in the MSO neural circuit to demonstrate that coincidence detection is an essential part of the neuronal arithmetic executed by the neural circuit, see also [?].
 These authors show simulations combined with experimental description of MSO workings in line with findings of this paper and with coincidence detection theories.
-Another MSO model, already studied in 2005 is: [Zhou et al., 2005], this is an example of simplistic model, motivating the neural circuit description presented in this paper.
-For discussion of neural coding in the auditory nerve, auditory pathway, cochlear implants and brainstem neural circuits see [Kerber and Seeber, 2012].
+Another MSO model, already studied in 2005 is: [Zhou et al.(2005)Zhou, Carney, and Colburn], this is an example of simplistic model, motivating the neural circuit description presented in this paper.
+For discussion of neural coding in the auditory nerve, auditory pathway, cochlear implants and brainstem neural circuits see [Kerber and Seeber(2012)].

-Our investigation of quantitative properties of the superior olive neural circuit is also motivated by the three LSO experimental papers, which have detailed methodology applicable to LSO, to the overlap of sound frequency ranges between the LSO and the MSO; and also to the MSO range itself; [Joris and Yin, 1995]; [Joris, 1996]; [Joris and Yin, 1998].
+Our investigation of quantitative properties of the superior olive neural circuit is also motivated by the three LSO experimental papers, which have detailed methodology applicable to LSO, to the overlap of sound frequency ranges between the LSO and the MSO; and also to the MSO range itself; [Joris and Yin(1995)]; [Joris(1996)]; [Joris and Yin(1998)].

-Following his paper from 1948, Lloyd A. Jeffress dedicated lots of efforts to the search of a mechanism, by which microsecond time scale events of directional sound difference can be transformed into a code processed and transmitted by action potentials lasting several microseconds [Jeffress et al., 1962].
-Historical comments on Jeffress papers are summarized by Cariani in Scholarpedia [Cariani, 2011].
-A plausible explanation of the microsecond precision of the MSO circuit describes the neural computation by leading edges of action potentials and post-synaptic potentials, [Marsalek, 2000], [Toth et al., 2018].
+Following his paper from 1948, Lloyd A. Jeffress dedicated lots of efforts to the search of a mechanism, by which microsecond time scale events of directional sound difference can be transformed into a code processed and transmitted by action potentials lasting several microseconds [Jeffress et al.(1962)Jeffress, Blodgett, and Deatherage].
+Historical comments on Jeffress papers are summarized by Cariani in Scholarpedia [Cariani(2011)].
+A plausible explanation of the microsecond precision of the MSO circuit describes the neural computation by leading edges of action potentials and post-synaptic potentials, [Marsalek(2000)], [Toth et al.(2018)Toth, Marsalek, and Pokora].

-In [Marsalek, 2000], individual steps of signal processing in the superior olive neural circuits have been investigated.
-Various synaptic mechanisms have been proposed [Marsalek and Kofranek, 2005].
-Spike timing jitter and spike variability have been systematically analytically investigated by [Kostal and Marsalek, 2010].
+In [Marsalek(2000)], individual steps of signal processing in the superior olive neural circuits have been investigated.
+Various synaptic mechanisms have been proposed [Marsalek and Kofranek(2005)].
+Spike timing jitter and spike variability have been systematically analytically investigated by [Kostal and Marsalek(2010)].

-Article by [Michelet et al., 2012] discusses interaural phase delays (IPDs; when they exist, their utility is equivalent to that of the ITDs) and cochlear delays.
-For cochlear delays, very important is to review the ranges of delays in comparison to sound periods and classically described excitatory-excitatory and excitatory-inhibitory responses to binaural inputs in [Joris et al., 2006].
-Paper of Srinivasan, Laback and Majdak cites current progress of ITD encoding by binaural cochlear implants, this is important for model validations and applications to studies with hearing aids and electrical hearing, [Srinivasan et al., 2018].
+In this last paragraph of Discussion section, we should mention briefly rest of scientific papers, where we found ideas towards the design of the mechanistic model presented here.
+Article by [Michelet et al.(2012)Michelet, Kovacic, and Joris] discusses interaural phase delays (IPDs; when they exist, their utility is equivalent to that of the ITDs) and cochlear delays.
+For cochlear delays, very important is to review the ranges of delays in comparison to sound periods and classically described excitatory-excitatory and excitatory-inhibitory responses to binaural inputs in [Joris et al.(2006)Joris, Van de Sande, Louage, and van der Heijden].
+Paper of Srinivasan, Laback and Majdak cites current progress of ITD encoding by binaural cochlear implants, this is important for model validations and applications to studies with hearing aids and electrical hearing, [Srinivasan et al.(2018)Srinivasan, Laback, Majdak, and Delgutte].